John Kennedy, 6th Earl of Cassilis

-John Kennedy, 6th Earl of Cassilis, PC (died April 1668) was a Scottish peer, the grandson of Gilbert Kennedy, 4th Earl of Cassilis, and nephew of John Kennedy, 5th Earl of Cassilis.
-He succeeded to the titles of 8th Lord Kennedy and 6th Earl of Cassilis on 25 July 1616.
+John Kennedy, 6th Earl of Cassillis, PC (died April 1668) was a Scottish peer, the grandson of Gilbert Kennedy, 4th Earl of Cassillis, and nephew of John Kennedy, 5th Earl of Cassillis.
+He succeeded to the titles of 8th Lord Kennedy and 6th Earl of Cassillis on 25 July 1616.
 He was a non-sitting member of Cromwell's House of Lords, and was invested as a Privy Counsellor of Scotland on 13 February 1660/61.
 He held the office of Justice-general from 1649 to 1651 and of an Extraordinary Lord of Session for Scotland from June 1661 to July 1662.

 Support of the Covenanters

 Kennedy was devoted to the Presbyterian cause in Scotland against the efforts of King Charles I to impose an Anglican form of church polity on the northern kingdom in 1638.
-In 1639, strongly sympathetic to Covenant theology, Cassilis was among the 20,000 Covenanters who met the king's army at Duns Law, a show of force which resulted in royal permission to summon a free General Assembly and to seat a free Parliament to ratify the Assembly's acts.
+In 1639, strongly sympathetic to Covenant theology, Cassillis was among the 20,000 Covenanters who met the king's army at Duns Law, a show of force which resulted in royal permission to summon a free General Assembly and to seat a free Parliament to ratify the Assembly's acts.

-In 1643, Cassilis represented Scotland's Solemn League and Covenant at the Westminster Assembly, a convention of English divines and Members of Parliament of Calvinist persuasion who desired to reduce episcopal influence in the Church of England and reorganize with elders, or presbyters, in the manner of the Scottish Church.
-After the defeat of the Covenanters at the Battle of Kilsyth in 1645, Cassilis fled to Ireland, but in the next year was one of the Scottish commissioners who met with King Charles to gain his assent to the decisions of the English (Puritan) Parliament.
+In 1643, Cassillis represented Scotland's Solemn League and Covenant at the Westminster Assembly, a convention of English divines and Members of Parliament of Calvinist persuasion who desired to reduce episcopal influence in the Church of England and reorganize with elders, or presbyters, in the manner of the Scottish Church.
+After the defeat of the Covenanters at the Battle of Kilsyth in 1645, Cassillis fled to Ireland, but in the next year was one of the Scottish commissioners who met with King Charles to gain his assent to the decisions of the English (Puritan) Parliament.
 However, in 1648, he opposed the Engagers, a Covenanter faction desirous of treating with Charles I.

-After the Engagers were defeated by the Cromwellians at the Battle of Prestonpans, Cassilis joined with John Campbell, 1st Earl of Loudoun, and Alexander Montgomerie, 6th Earl of Eglinton, as leaders of the Whiggamore Raid on Edinburgh, undertaken to oust the Engager-dominated Committee of Estates and strengthen the hand of the Kirk party.
+After the Engagers were defeated by the Cromwellians at the Battle of Prestonpans, Cassillis joined with John Campbell, 1st Earl of Loudoun, and Alexander Montgomerie, 6th Earl of Eglinton, as leaders of the Whiggamore Raid on Edinburgh, undertaken to oust the Engager-dominated Committee of Estates and strengthen the hand of the Kirk party.

-After the execution of Charles I in London, in January 1649, Cassilis was among the seven commissioners who met with Charles II (whom the Scots, unlike the English, continued to recognize) in The Hague the following March.
+After the execution of Charles I in London, in January 1649, Cassillis was among the seven commissioners who met with Charles II (whom the Scots, unlike the English, continued to recognize) in The Hague the following March.
 They hoped to persuade the young king to accept both the Scottish National Covenant of 1638 and the Solemn League and Covenant of 1643.
 They further insisted that he enjoin acts of the Scottish Parliament on England and Ireland.